hovermind/py-sheet/list.md

 ```

 ## Adding items to list
-* `+` : concatinates and creates new list (two-step process — can consume a lot of memory when you’re dealing with large lists)
+* `+` : concatinates & creates new list (two-step process, can consume a lot of memory when you’re dealing with large lists)
 * `append()`: method adds a single item to the end of the list.
 * `extend()`: appends items of given list to original list
-* `insert()`: inserts a single item at specified index (other items have their positional index bumped up to make room)
+* `insert()`: inserts a single item at specified index (items after given index have their positions bumped up to make room)
 ```
 tempList = [1, 2]